twstokes/DarwinDOOM/README.md

 - macOS has sound via SDL2
 - watchOS: experimental SFX sound scaffolding (AVFoundation).
 Music is disabled for now.
+- macOS includes an optional Face Control mode (menu bar toggle) that uses the camera to drive the Doom Guy’s face.

 ## Controls